jclauson32/commently/README.md

 This project implements a robust, automated evaluation framework designed to benchmark model efficiency.
 By establishing a deterministic "Golden Dataset" (backend/test/benchmark_data.json) file and an automated regression testing pipeline, we ensure that every change to a system prompt is validated against human-verified truth before reaching production.

+## Backend Stack:
+- FastAPI to service requests to the user from the backend
+- Pydantic for data dalidation
+- ScrapeCreatorsAPI (Used over instagram's native API to bypass the 20 comment limit)
+- Anthropic / OpenAI API used for comment rating in batch

+## Frontend Stack:
+- Typescript
+- React
+- Vite (Build tool)
+- Node.js & npm (Development environment)

 ## Creating The Golden Dataset
 ### Uses comments from these 10 non-profit organizations' instagrams, grading them manually by giving them a positivity (agreement) and authenticity rating.
     - charity: water https://www.charitywater.org/ (@charitywater)